zakarumych/allocator-api2/README.md

 This section describes how to use this crate correctly to ensure compatibility and interoperability on both stable and nightly channels.

-If you are writing a library that interacts with allocators API, you can add this crate as a dependency and use the types and traits from this crate instead of the ones in `core` or `alloc`.
+If you are writing a library that interacts with an allocator API, you can add this crate as a dependency and use the types and traits from this crate instead of the ones in `core` or `alloc`.
 This will allow your library to compile on stable and beta channels.